mnit-rtmc/iris/docs/protocols.md

 Up to 4 detectors can be associated with each [controller], using [IO pin]s 1 - 4.

-## CAP
+## CAP-IPAWS

-The Common Alerting Protocol [CAP] is used for polling external feeds such as the Integrated Public Alert and Warning System [IPAWS].
+This Common Alerting Protocol [CAP] is used for polling the Integrated Public Alert and Warning System [IPAWS].
 [Alerts] can be used to automatically post weather and other messages to Dynamic Message Signs.
-For IPAWS, this requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.
+This requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.

+## CAP-NWS

+This Common Alerting Protocol [CAP] is used for polling the National Weather Service weather feed.
+[Alerts] can be used to automatically post weather messages to Dynamic Message Signs.
+This requires a [controller] set to `ACTIVE` condition.

 ## CBW